APHA-CSU/btb-seq/Readme.md

 ### Run from docker

 **Note:** While running from the terminal is the easiest method for developers and data analysts, the pipeline can also be run from docker.
-This method has the benefit of working across platforms while guaranteeing consistency with our automated tests (see below).
+This method has the benefit of working across platforms while guaranteeing consistency with automated tests (see below).

 A docker image containing all required dependancies is provided [here](https://hub.docker.com/r/aaronsfishman/bov-tb).